About Mr. McGlothlin

 The previous paragraph is a better biography for this year than detailing my brief life history, educational background, family, and interests.
 Here’s the short biography I would normally have at the top of this page:

-Proud to be a Northern Arizona University Lumberjack, I graduated in 1992 with a degree in English Literature.
+Proud to be a Lumberjack, I graduated from Northern Arizona University in 1992 with a degree in English.
 After graduating, I worked for the Forest Service on the Mormon Lake Ranger District for several years as a wildland firefighter on Engine 5-1 and the Mormon Lake Hotshot crew.
 Fighting fire was good for my checking account but bad for my aging joints.
 I returned to NAU where I pursued my post-degree teaching certification and completed student teaching at Sinagua High School in 2002.
 During this time, I worked at the Coconino County Juvenile Detention Center as a Youth Care Worker and coached wrestling.
 I have coached wrestling for about twenty-five years.
 In August of 2017 I completed my Masters of Fine Arts degree in writing.

 For over twenty-five years I have been active in literacy causes in Northern Arizona, participating in local events with authors such as Ann Cummins, James Jay, Nicole Walker, and Bob Reynolds.
 My dynamic students have won awards in the Simmerman Poetry Contest, the Northern Arizona Playwriting Showcase, the Coconino County Poetry Contest, the City of Flagstaff Diversity Essay Contest, the state-wide Better Business Bureau "Laws of Life Essay Contest," and have had articles and editorials published in the Arizona Daily Sun as well as the Arizona Republic.